Peac-h/16_javascript-piano/README.md

 Javascript piano you can play on both by keyboard keys or the piano keys.

-Hover on piano keyboard to see the "cheetsheet" of keyboard.
+Hover on piano keyboard to see the "cheatsheet" of keyboard.

 Responsive for all screen sizes.